 Photo credit: @thedlkr via Unsplash

-With over a thousand cherry trees planted along Main Street that runs for 500m, Ueno Park sees about a million visitors during cherry blossom season.
+With over a thousand cherry trees planted along Main Street spanning 500m, Ueno Park sees about a million visitors during cherry blossom season.
 Stay on through the night for gorgeous lantern illuminations along the street for an even more magical sakura experience at Ueno Park.

 If you’re after a mix of the traditional and new, Tokyo’s the place to be.
-Check out our latest 7D6N Tokyo road trip itinerary to find some of our favourite things to do, see and eat in and around Tokyo!
+Check out our latest 7D6N Tokyo road trip itinerary to find some of our favourite things to do, see and eat in and around the city!

 Mount Fuji (Fuji Five Lakes Region)